meker12/commerce-channels.en/help/amazon-sales-channel/amazon-pre-setup-tasks.md

 ## 3. Make sure you are an approved Amazon seller

 To integrate, you must have an approved [!DNL Amazon Seller Central] account.
 Your account must not have any restrictions for products or categories.
 Some products and categories require approval before creating listings.
 Review Amazon policies for category and product approval to ensure that your products are approved.
-See [Amazon: Categories and products requiring approval](https://sellercentral.amazon.com/gp/help/200333160){target="_blank"}.
+See [Amazon: Categories and products requiring approval](https://sellercentral.amazon.com/gp/help/200333160){target="_blank"} (Seller Central login required).

 It is also important to ensure that you have configured the following in your [!DNL Amazon Seller Central] account:

 - Ensure that your return policy is as good as or better than the Amazon return policy.
 See [Amazon: Return Policy](https://www.amazon.com/gp/help/customer/display.html){target="_blank"}.

 - Ensure that your tax settings are configured.
-See [Amazon: Tax Policies](https://sellercentral.amazon.com/gp/help/external/help.html){target="_blank"}.
+See [Amazon: Tax Policies](https://sellercentral.amazon.com/gp/help/external/help.html){target="_blank"} (Seller Central login required).

 - Ensure that your shipping methods are configured accurately.
 To set up the shipping methods that [!DNL Commerce] are offered to customers to fulfill your Amazon orders, update the [Amazon: Shipping Settings](https://sellercentral.amazon.com/sbr/ref=xx_shipset_dnav_xx#shipping_templates){target="_blank"} in your [!DNL Amazon Seller Central] account.